 I had taken the Park Service ranger exam in 1937, so I applied for a job as ranger.
 About two days before I was to go to Saguaro National Monument the superintendent at Organ Pipe Cactus National Monument was pulled into the army.
 So they put me in there as Acting Custodian - - what would now be Acting Superintendent.

-Bates Wilson: Yes, and do you know, I never did get to work as a ranger!
+BW: Yes, and do you know, I never did get to work as a ranger!

 Did You Know?